Web Crackdown on the Way?

 This comes from the quirkily entertaining guy who not only helped bring the personal computing internet revolution into our households and social lives, but humorously prints and spends his own bogus $2 bills along with high quality fake ID’s.

-* Take this example: Google was censored and stuffed behind China’s Great FireWall– again– as the country prepares for the election of its new leader, Xi Jinping.
+Take this for example: Google was censored and stuffed behind China’s Great FireWall– again– as the country prepares for the election of its new leader, Xi Jinping.
 Anyone trying to access Google, Gmail, Maps, or many of the company’s other services found themselves with a whole lot of nothing today.
 In addition, overall Internet speeds were low throughout the country, Salon reported.

 (Posted by Skippy Massey)